araujodavid/mydbaas-monitor/README.md

 #[MyDBaaSMonitor](https://github.com/araujodavid/mydbaasmonitor)
 --------------

-A framework that provides an environment monitoring for databases-as-a-service.
+A framework that provides an environment monitoring for database-as-a-service.

 ## Informations